 - Get a copy of the formal reasons for a City denial.
-If an appeal of an approval is filed by someone else, get a copy of the appeal application. - If you must file an appeal on a denial, it MUST be timely, and you must address and appeal every basis of denial in your appeal (risk of waiver). - Explain, softly and clearly, why the initial decision maker erred.
+If an appeal of an approval is filed by someone else, get a copy of the appeal application. - If you must file an appeal on a denial, it MUST be timely, and you must address and appeal every basis of denial in your appeal (risk of waiver). - Explain, softly and clearly, why the initial decision maker/board erred.
 DO NOT ATTACK, but be clear, and explain (again) why, under both PRB 1 and Cal.
-G.C. § 65850.3, the project is justified on evidence you provided. - IT'S EVEN MORE CRITICAL TO GET "THE TROOPS" (Hams, friendly neighbors, CERT, others) TO THE HEARING, AND TO GET THEM TO SPEAK IN SUPPORT OF YOUR APPEAL!!!!
+Gov. Code § 65850.3, the project is justified on evidence you provided. - IT'S EVEN MORE CRITICAL TO GET "THE TROOPS" (Hams, friendly neighbors, ARES, CERT, parents, children, strangers, others, etc.) TO THE HEARING, AND TO GET THEM TO SPEAK IN SUPPORT OF YOUR APPEAL!!!!
 (Each fills out a speaker's card).